circlefin/verite/packages/docs/verite/appendix/messages.md

 ### Verifiable Credential

-The following represents the intermediate did-jwt-vc decoded form of a JWT-encoded verifiable credential:
+The following represents the "intermediate" did-jwt-vc decoded form of a JWT-encoded verifiable credential, i.e., the form with mandatory JWT payload properties duplicated and translated into their VC data model equivalents for interoperability with non-JWT VCs:

 ```json
 {